Bit-Quill/amazon-timestream-connector-prometheus/privatelink/DEVELOPER_README.md

 ## Overview

-This guide explains how to set up the Prometheus Connector to send data to Amazon Timestream from within an isolated VPC environment.
-The setup process involves:
+This guide explains how to set up Prometheus and the Prometheus Connector to ingest data to Amazon Timestream from within an isolated VPC environment using [AWS PrivateLink](https://aws.amazon.com/privatelink/).

-1. Creating a VPC and deploying an EC2 instance within a private subnet
-2. Temporarily enabling internet access to download necessary code and dependencies
-3. Revoking internet access to create a fully isolated environment
-4. Establishing connectivity between the Prometheus Connector and Amazon Timestream using AWS PrivateLink through VPC endpoints

-This architecture demonstrates secure data ingestion from Prometheus to Timestream without requiring public internet access.
+This [serverless application](https://aws.amazon.com/serverless/) consists of the following:
+- [Amazon EC2](https://aws.amazon.com/ec2/getting-started/) instance that will host Prometheus and the Prometheus Connector.
+- [VPC Endpoints](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) for securely communicating with AWS services using PrivateLink.
+- [Amazon ECR](https://aws.amazon.com/ecr/getting-started/) to store docker images that will be deployed in the EC2 instance.

+This application assumes that the VPC in which the template will be deployed has no internet access and ensures that all communication stays within Amazon's internal network.

-## Pre-requisites
+## Prerequisites

+1. An existing VPC with at least two private subnets and route tables.
 1. An existing Timestream database and table.
 2. Read and write cells for your Timestream account.
+Amazon routes requests to the write and query endpoints of the cell that your account has been mapped to for a given region.

-To get your assigned cell endpoint:
+To get your assigned cells using `awscli`:

 For read endpoint:
 ```